4 Top Tips for Virtual Communication Success

 Grounding yourself is important because it helps you to feel ready, present in the moment, and able to give your best with a strong vocal delivery in virtual communication.

-Using Eye Contact And Hands Adds Gravitas To Vocal Delivery In Virtual Communication
+4. Eye Contact And Use Of Hands Adds Gravitas

 Good eye contact and use of hand movements work in tandem with your vocal delivery in virtual communication to add credibility and authority.